 Meteorologists have deemed this storm a proper Nor’easter, some areas will end up with more than a foot of snow outside their windows!
 6 to 10 inches of snow is predicted for the Boston area.

 The storm also brings a bout of strong winds up to 60mph and a potential mix of rain, which raises concerns for coastal flooding.
 In fact, by the sound of the NWS’ forecast, it looks like it might be a picturesque, fluffy snowfall — just the average snow in New England.

-The NWS has already issued a Winter Storm Watch for those areas which will see over 6 inches of snow, but the forecast can be subject to change.
+The National Weather Service has already issued a Winter Storm Watch for those areas which will see at least a half foot of snow.

 The brunt of the snow is expected to fall on Tuesday around 4 AM starting as temperatures drop overnight. with decent accumulation expected, Boston could end up getting between 4-8″ of snow, according to WCVB weather reports, while other outlets predict even more.